 Every day, healthcare finance professionals conduct sensitive financial discussions with patients.
 But there have been no accepted, consistent best practices to guide them in these discussions—until now.

 On Oct.
-28, HFMA announced best practices for patient financial communications that provide tangible guidance for communicating with patients about their financial responsibility for health care.
+28, HFMA announced Patient Financial Communications Best PracticesTM that provide tangible guidance for communicating with patients about their financial responsibility for health care.